 Lab Quizzes/Exam (20%):

 There will be several short lab quizzes throughout the Quarter.
-These will be a mixture of short answer and multiple choice questions related to lab topics and problems, and will be announced in advance.
+These will be a mixture of short answer and multiple choice questions related to lab topics and problems.
 A final lab quiz will ask you several comprehensive problems.
-You will ONLY be allowed your Lab Notebook during the lab quizzes/exam (see next page).